mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application_in_cross_silo.md

     │   ├── 1  # Store image data corresponding to category 1
     │   │        ......
     │   └── 61  # Store image data corresponding to category 61
-    └── test  # Test dataset，with the same directory structure as train
+    └── test  # Test dataset, with the same directory structure as train
 ```

 ## Defining the Network